Skip to content

 2. 04

-If you care for a disabled child or a close relative, you can take out voluntary insurance with ÖGK free of charge.
+If you care for a disabled child or a close relative, you can take out voluntary insurance through ÖGK free of charge.

-Regardless of whether you are insured through ÖGK, BVAEB, SVS or self-insurance, you can co-insure your family members so that they receive the same benefits as you, provided they are also ordinarily residents in Austria.
+Regardless of whether you are insured through ÖGK, BVAEB, SVS or have voluntary insurance, you can co-insure your family members so that they receive the same benefits as you, provided they are also ordinarily residents in Austria.

 Dependents include spouses and registered partners, children (legitimate or illegitimate, adopted or raised by single parents) as well as stepchildren and grandchildren who live permanently with the insured person in the same household.